-Summertime brings great opportunity to build more than just a few memories within your child.
+Summertime brings a great opportunity to build more than just a few memories within your child.
 With the insights gained from the research on positive psychology, we know that children will benefit in many ways from an optimistic and positive outlook toward their life.
 In last week’s article, I covered some of the findings that argue for investing heavily in building optimism.

-Summer is filled with moments that are ripe for application of these tools.
+Summer is filled with moments that are ripe for the application of these tools.
 With a couple of minor adjustments in your approach, these wonderful fun-filled moments can become more than just a pleasant memory for your children.
 You can expand these moments into life-shaping attitudes of optimism and happiness.
 Here’s how you begin.

-6 Essential Tools That Build Happiness, Optimism And Positivity
+6 Essential Tools That Build Happiness, Optimism, And Positivity

 1. Be attentive to positive emotions…when they are happening.

 This is truly where the magic begins.
 Be more present, more engaged and more attentive to your children WHILE they are experiencing a positive, happy moment.
-Keep a daily intention to invest almost exclusively in moments where happiness, joy and laughter is happening.
+Keep a daily intention to invest almost exclusively in moments where happiness, joy and laughter are happening.

 Notice the smile with a smile.
 Giggle with a giggle.
 Be playful when they are playful.
 Touch your son on the shoulder when having fun.
 Give “the good stuff” more of your attention and energy.